odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/ladakh/_index.md

         duration: ''
       - type: city
         url: /destinations/india/states/ladakh/cities/leh/
+        title: Leh
         content: >-
           Leh is Ladakh’s principal town.
 It used to be one of the busiest market towns on the caravan trade between India and Central Asia.
           These days it retains a distinctly Central Asian feel.
-Leh is dominated by the nine-storey Palace, a building in the grand tradition of Tibetan architecture, and is said to have inspired the famous Potala in Lhasa, which was built half a century later.
+Leh is dominated by the nine-storey palace, a building in the grand tradition of Tibetan architecture, and is said to have inspired the famous Potala in Lhasa, which was built half a century later.